DigitalKittenz/digitalAssistant-discord-bot/README.md

 # DA-Bot discord bot
-A discord bot that does stuff
+A discord bot that does stuff. da stands for digital assistant!

 # Features
 - Says hello